-… a show she loved to watch.
+a show she loved to watch.
 Thelma and JJ were having one of their usual spats when her mother turned to her and said, “That’s a cute little old girl.”
-It was a devastating blow that made all too clear the progression of the disease.
+It was a devastating blow that made it all too clear that the disease had progressed.

-Alzheimer’s disease affects African Americans twice as much as any other disease, and is the sixth leading cause of death among African-American women.
+Alzheimer’s disease affects Blacks twice as much as any other disease, and is the sixth leading cause of death among Black women.

 Stanis is now a national spokesperson for Alzheimer’s and has established her own Foundation, RememberingtheGoodTimes.org in honor of her mother who passed away in 2011.